-Slade McFarland is one of only four North Harbour Rugby centurions.
-Also a stalwart of the NZ Maori side, the bulky hooker who goes by the nickname ‘Buddha’, McFarland represented the Blues and the Crusaders for a total of 52 career Super rugby caps.
-After participating in the Fight For Life charity boxing tournament which was supporting the Prostate Cancer Foundation, Slade McFarland was keen to support Blue September.
+Slade ‘Budha’ McFarland, rugby payer and boxer, is one of only four North Harbour Rugby centurions and a stalwart of the NZ Maori side.
+He also has a 52 Super Rugby cap career for the Blues and Crusaders.
+After participating in the Fight For Life charity boxing tournament supporting the Prostate Cancer Foundation, Slade was keen to support Blue September.

-“Maori and Pacificmen have always been fearful of going to the doctor, and of possibly being seen as less masculine, like many Kiwi men.
-But prostate cancer affects all of us, no matter what colour or culture; brown, black, yellow, pink or …blue.
-This September weare all blue!
-So my advice to the fellas is “to go to the doctor, get a blood test and get checked!”
+“Maori and Pacific men have always been fearful of going to the doctor, and of possibly being seen as less masculine, like many Kiwi men.
+But prostate cancer affects all of us, regardless of colour or culture; brown, black, yellow, pink or blue.
+My advice to the fellas is to "go to the doctor, get a blood test and get checked!”

 Ray Woolf, MNZM

 One of New Zealand’s most well known entertainers, Ray was diagnosed with prostate cancer during routine blood tests, while managing Type 1 diabetes.
 He had surgery in 2012, is now prostate cancer-free and encourages other men to be proactive and have regular checks.